Rakovički potok

-The Rakovički Creek (Раковички поток / Rakovički potok, "Rakovica Creek") is a short stream in north-central Serbia, an 8,5 kilometer-long right tributary to the Topčiderka river.
+The Rakovički potok (Раковички поток, lit.
+'Rakovica Creek') is a short stream in north-central Serbia, an 8,5 kilometer-long right tributary to the Topčiderka river.
 During its entire flow it runs through the southern outskirts of the urban section of Belgrade.
 It is one of the 40 rivers, streams and creeks that flow or used to flow through Belgrade, but as the majority of them is completely or partially conducted underground into the city sewage system, Rakovički potok avoided such faith.
 Even though it is short, the creek flows through a number of Belgrade's neighborhoods and gave its name to two urban neighborhoods of Belgrade, one municipality and a monastery.

 Course

 The creek originates from the northern slopes of the Torlak hill, in the south-eastern part of the Belgrade's urban neighborhood of Kumodraž in the Voždovac municipality.
 It flows to the south, along the eastern side of the Torlak, passing between the neighborhoods of Jajinci and Selo Rakovica.
 In the Pašinac field it receives the Milošev potok from the left, turns north-west and enters the municipality of Rakovica.
 It flows next to the northern section of the neighborhood of Resnik, several smaller, new neighborhoods (Jelezovac, Sunčani Breg, Straževica) and the monastery of Rakovica, curving along the eastern and northern slopes of the 209 meter-high hill of Straževica.
 At the neighborhood of Kneževac, Rakovički potok receives the creek of Zmajevac and for the last 300 meters has been conducted underground, below the industrial complex of the "21 Maj" factory, emptying into the Topčiderka.